-The complexities in compensation as they relate to the economy and society make it important for groups to come together across the profession to share information and address issues.
+The complexities of compensation in the context of the economy and society make it important for those in the profession to share information and address issues.

 KNOW WHAT IS HAPPENING

 Use a mix of resources to stay connected to the conversation.
 Learn what issues and problem-solving approaches are occurring within our profession and outside of it.